TEN7-Archive/flightdeck-operator/README.md

 Where:

-* **fullnameOverride** is the full name override to use when naming PHP application containers and services.
-Optional, defaults to `-zookeepercluster` followed by the name of the `MemcacheCluster` definition.
-* **replicas** is the number of instances to create in the cluster.
-Optional, defaults to `3`.
-* **nodeSelector** specifies a node selector by which to place containers.
-Must have both a `key` and a `value`.
-Optional.
-* **affinity** is a Kubernetes affinity statement by which to place containers.
-Optional.
-* **persistence** defines how to store persistent information for the cluster.
-Optional, but highly recommended.
 * **zookeeperCluster** specifies the `name` and optionally, the `namespace` of the zookeeperCluster to use to support the SolrCluster.
 * **solrAdmin** specifies the `user` name and optionally, a `secret` containing the password to use for the user.
 If `secret` is not specified, the password is autogenerated.